ShubhamWanne-zz/Learning-CognitiveClass-Kubernetes-Openshift/README.md

 ## Publish

-Since you used starter project as a basis for your project, GitLab CI will auto upload all content in this repository to the IBM Cloud Object Storage (COS) when you merge your files into `master` branch.
+Since you used starter project as a basis for this project, GitLab CI will auto upload all content in this repository to the IBM Cloud Object Storage (COS) when you merge your files into `master` branch.
 All content will become publicly accessible via IBM COS, please check out the [section](#section) below how to get the public url to the resource.

-## Directory listing

-We use GitLab Pages to host a webpage to display the directory listing of each project.
-You can checkout the content and copy the public url to the resource.

-The webpage is accessible via `https://ibm-skills-network.gitlab.io/courses/<project_name>`
+## Links to your content

+To use your content you are going to need a publicly accessible url (link).
+This link is created every time you merge your content in to master branch and it points to your content in the IBM Cloud Object Storage.
+You will find links to all pieces of your content in the GitLab Page for your project at `<https://ibm-skills-network.gitlab.io/courses/StarterProject>` and all of the pages for your project at  `<https://ibm-skills-network.gitlab.io/courses/<project_name>`

-For example, the url to the current project is <https://gitlab.com/ibm-skills-network/courses/placeholder101>, then the directory listing webpage is avaliable at <https://ibm-skills-network.gitlab.io/courses/placeholder101>
+For example, GitLab Pages for the Starter Project are at <https://gitlab.com/ibm-skills-network/courses/StarterProject>, and the actual page with all of the links is at <https://ibm-skills-network.gitlab.io/courses/StarterProject>